MasqueradeOfSilence/MasqueradeOfSilence/STUDIES.md

 # Personal Work

 This is my directory for my self-study and personal projects, organized by area of study.
 My goal is to develop a strong foundation in each area of computer science that I find interesting.

-For my academic coursework, please check out [ACADEMIA.md](ACADEMIA.md) (not yet uploaded, but will include mostly private repositories).
-There will be some degree of overlap between the two, since I am using my coursework as a loose guide for my self-study.

 ## Computer Science